Wendy's Chili Recipe is the perfect dinner for a cold winter night! This make at-home copy cat recipe is easy to put together and super filling.

 Wendys Copycat Chili Recipe

-This is a quick overview of the simple ingredients that you'll need to make Wendy’s Copycat Chili Recipe!
-Specific measurements and step by step instructions are included in the printable recipe card at the bottom of the post.
+Here is a quick overview of the simple ingredients needed to make an epic Wendy’s Chili!
+The printable recipe card at the bottom of the post includes specific measurements and step-by-step instructions.

 - Ground Beef